nirshlezinger1/DeepSIC/README.md

 A code example for evaluating ViterbiNet can be found in the script DeepSIC_Test1.m.

 This code requires Matlab with deep learning toolbox.
+The results reported in the paper were simulated using Matlab 2018b.